 Sr. no Type of Instrument Percentage of exposure Circular references 1.
-Overseas Securities Under normal circumstances the Scheme shall not have an exposure of more than 25% of its net assets in foreign debt securities subject to the overall cap as specified by SEBI.
+1. Overseas Securities The Scheme may invest in oversear financial assets in accordance wit guidelines as stipulated by SEBI from time to time.
+Under normal circumstances, the Scheme shall not have an exposure of more than 15% of its net assets in foreign securities, subject to regulatory limits.
 Para 12.19 of SEBI Master Circular dated May 19, 2023.
-2. Derivatives Instruments The Scheme may also invest upto 50% of the portfolio (i.e. net assets including cash) in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI Regulations.
+2. Derivatives Instruments The Scheme may also invest up to 50% of the portfolio in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI (MF) Regulations.
 12.25 of SEBI Master Circular dated May 19, 2023.
-3. #Securitized Debt The scheme may invest into securitized debt upto 50% of its net assets.
+3. Securitized Debt Investment in securitized debt shall not exceed 50% of the net assets of the Scheme.
 Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular dated May 19, 2023.
-4. Securities Lending (i) Not more than 20% of the net assets of the Scheme can be deployed in Stock Lending; and (ii) Not more than 5% of the net assets of the Scheme can be deployed in Stock Lending to a single intermediary level.
-Para 12.11 of SEBI Master Circular dated May 19, 2023.